-Hi, I’m Perry Livingston, a rancher from Crook County.
-My family has been involved with agriculture and Wyoming Farm Bureau for many generations.
+Hi, I’m Todd Fornstrom, a farmer from Laramie County.
+My family has been involved with agriculture and Wyoming Farm Bureau for generations.

 Farm Bureau is an organization that believes America’s unparalleled progress is based on the freedom and dignity of the individual.
 Farm Bureau members are citizens involved in protecting and enhancing individual freedoms and economic opportunities for all.